Quantum work statistics at strong reservoir coupling

-The peaks in the distribution either side of the origin, which are due to a heat exchange event at the avoided crossing in combination with a nonadiabatic transition (Fig.~\ref{fig:hist}(iii)), can be interpreted similarly and are brought closer together in the PME due to renormalisation.
+The peaks in the distribution either side of the origin, which are due to a heat exchange event at the avoided crossing in combination with a nonadiabatic transition (Fig.~\ref{fig:hist}(iii)), can be interpreted similarly and are brought closer together in the polaron predictions due to renormalisation.
 While renormalisation tends to shift such peaks, we also observe that strong coupling tends to increase the likelihood of larger amounts of work being done on the system.
-One explanation for this is routed in the fact that, as mentioned, non-adiabatic transitions are less suppressed in the PME, as can be seen from its larger adiabatic parameter~\eqref{eq:adiabatic_cond} when compared with the WCME (for which $\kappa=1$).
+One explanation for this is routed in the fact that, as mentioned, non-adiabatic transitions are less suppressed in the PME.
 From a thermodynamic perspective, this leads to a greater probability of excitation and thus an increased likelihood of dissipation, which here corresponds to larger amounts of work being done to the system.
 As a final observation, the polaron approach predicts another type of process not apparent in the weak coupling theory and given schematically by Fig~\ref{fig:hist}(iv), whereby a LZ transition excites the system, which emits a phonon, before a second LZ transition re-excites the system.
 The total work done in this situation is $W = \Delta E + \Delta\kappa\approx10.5\omega(t_f)$.

-We can also observe how the increased likelihood of stochastic dissipation of the system in the PME impacts both the average and fluctuations in work done. \Cref{fig:grid} displays the average work $\expval{W}$ and variance $\operatorname{var}(W)=\expval{W^2}-\expval{W}^2$ calculated by the PME as functions of the coupling and inverse temperature, and compared to the corresponding predictions from the standard weak-coupling model.
-Since there is no change in the free-energy of the system-bath from the beginning to end of the protocol, any work done is dissipative.
-We see that for this range of coupling strengths and temperatures, the weak-coupling theory typically underestimates the average work and its variance, with this discrepancy only becoming negligible at small coupling and low temperature.

-To summarise our findings, we see clear differences between predictions of the WCME and PME at the level of full work statistics.
-The stronger coupling manifests in the work distribution by shifting the positions of various peaks associated with both adiabatic and non-adiabatic transitions due to a renormalisation of the system Hamiltonian.
-Furthermore, higher coupling tends to drive the system further from equilibrium due to the increased level of non-adiabaticity in the PME.
-This results in an increased likelihood of stochastic work done on the system and leads to significant increases in the average dissipation and work fluctuations when compared to predictions from the weak coupling approach.